piotrSobie/conference-backend/README.md

 IDE used: VScode
 Used database: In-memory H2

+Example requests were also included as postman export json file
 Example requests:
 - show all registreted users in the system
   - GET localhost:8080/api/user/